dscroft/coventry_harvard/README.md

 Open Word folder in Finder.
 Applications -> Microsoft Office -> Microsoft Word Right click on Word and select "Show Package Content".
 Copy HarvardCoventry.XSL to the Contents/Resources/Style directory.

+# LaTex Installation Instructions
+Just put the HarvardCoventry.tex file in the same directory as your main LaTeX document and import it by calling \input() in your document preamble (see latexdemo.tex).